Breast Cancer Treatment

 Breast cancer overview

-It is estimated that 226,870 women in the U.S. were diagnosed with breast cancer in 2012.
+The American Cancer Society estimates that 232,570 new cases of invasive breast cancer are expected to be diagnosed in 2014.
 It is now possible to detect most breast cancers at a very early stage.
 With early detection and improved treatments more women are surviving breast cancer.
 In fact, breast cancer survival has increased steadily over the last five decades.
 Today, women have more treatment options than ever before.

 What are my treatment options?

 Treatment options overview

 Treatment options include mastectomy or breast conservation therapy (BCT).
 Mastectomy is an operation to remove the entire breast, and usually the entire nipple.
 Often an axillary sampling is also done which removes the glands under the arm called axillary nodes.
 The surgeon may evaluate just one or two nodes (sentinel node/s) or may perform a more extensive axillary dissection to check for disease spread.
 Mastectomy sometimes requires a hospital stay.
 A drainage tube is sometimes temporarily left in the surgical cavity after a mastectomy to help prevent fluid accumulation.
 Women who undergo a mastectomy have the option of breast reconstruction.